Battle of Britain Day: Background

-Either way, Hitler was dissatisfied with the lack of progress being made.
-Prompted by an RAF raid on Berlin in late August 1940, he ordered the Luftwaffe to concentrate its attacks upon London.
-It was thought the move would draw RAF Fighter Command up into a large, decisive battle.
-Initially, the change in strategy caught the British off-guard.
-The first daylight attack of this type occurred on 7 September and caused extensive damage and civilian casualties.
-Some 107400 LT of shipping was damaged in the Thames Estuary and 1,600 civilians were killed or injured.
-Still, Hitler was critical of the Luftwaffe and its failure to destroy Fighter Command quickly.
-He dismissed over-optimistic reports from the Oberkommando der Luftwaffe (OKL or High Command of the Air Force), particularly the Chief of the Luftwaffe general staff Hans Jeschonnek, who asserted the RAF was on its last legs.
-Confident the RAF was nearly defeated, Jeschonnek requested terror bombing to be enacted as a final blow.
-Hitler refused, and only allowed attacks on industry, communications and public utility targets.
+Hitler was dissatisfied with the Luftwaffe's lack of progress and had already postponed Operation Sealion to late September after being advised the Kriegsmarine needed more preparation time.
+Prompted by an RAF raid on Berlin in late August, he ordered the Luftwaffe to concentrate its attacks upon London.
+It was thought the move would draw Fighter Command into a large, decisive battle.
+Initially, this strategy caught the British off-guard.
+The first daylight attack of this type occurred on 7 September and caused extensive damage to shipping and some 1,600 civilians were killed or injured.
+Over the next few days, bad weather prevented more large attacks.
+On 9 and 11 September, only smaller raids were carried out.
+The respite gave Air Chief Marshal Hugh Dowding, commander of RAF Fighter Command, the chance to prepare and reinforce his forces.